narenderpanwar/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/05-Cluster-Upgrade-Introduction.md

 5. **Master Upgrade with Kubeadm:**

    * Use kubeadm upgrade plan command to get information about the current cluster version, kubeadm tool version, latest stable version of Kubernetes, control plane components, and their upgrade versions.
-   * Upgrade kubeadm tool itself before upgrading the cluster.
+   * `Upgrade kubeadm tool itself before upgrading the cluster`.
-   * Upgrade one minor version at a time using kubeadm upgrade apply command.
+   * Upgrade one minor version at a time using `kubeadm upgrade apply` command.
-   * After upgrading control plane components, manually upgrade kubelet version on your master if you have.
+   * After upgrading control plane components, `manually upgrade kubelet version` on your master if you have.

      ![up2](../../images/clusterup2.png)
 6. **Worker Node Upgrade Process:**